 Electric vehicles are an increasingly attractive option for UK drivers, due to their lower running costs and the expanding choice of models available.

-In 2022, there were 267,203 BEVs registered in the UK (an increase of 40.1% compared to 2021), comprising 16.6% of total car registration and surpassing diesel for the first time to become the second most popular powertrain after petrol.
+In 2023, there were 314,687 BEVs registered in the UK (an increase of 17.8% compared to 2022), comprising 16.5% of total car registration, and with more BEVs reaching the road than in 2020 and 2021 combined.

-While more and more of us are buying electric cars due to many many benefits they offer, two thirds (66.7%) of all these registrations and 74.7% of the volume gain in 2022 were from fleets and business buyers.(figures from the SMMT)
+While more and more of us are buying electric cars due to many many benefits they offer, with BEVs accounted for one in six new cars registered in 2023, 77.1% of all these registrations were from fleets and business buyers. (figures from the SMMT)

 By giving EV drivers a voice, EVA England is here to ensure that there are policies and infrastructure in place to support this transition and encourage more people to go electric.

-When EVA England refers to ‘Electric Vehicles’ this means cars and vans (up to 3.5 tonnes) that have an electric motor powered by a battery or that can be plugged in:
+When EVA England refers to ‘Electric Vehicles’ this means cars and vans (up to 3.5 tonnes) that have an electric motor powered by a battery or that can be plugged in.

 • Pure or battery electric vehicles (BEVs)